-- There will continue to be demand for investment trusts; - The Portfolio Manager will continue to adopt a long-term view when making investments, and anticipated holding periods will be at least five years; - The Company invests principally in the securities of listed companies traded on international stock exchanges to which investors will wish to continue to have exposure; - Shareholders will vote for the continuation of the Company at the Annual General Meeting to be held in 2025.
+- · There will continue to be demand for investment trusts; - The Portfolio Manager will continue to adopt a longterm view when making investments; - The Company invests principally in the securities of listed companies traded on international stock exchanges to which investors will wish to continue to have exposure; - Shareholders will vote for the continuation of the Company at the Annual General Meeting to be held in 2025.
 The Company's shareholders are asked every five years to vote for the continuation of the Company.
-At the current time, the Directors believe they have a reasonable expectation that the next vote will be passed.
+At the current time, the Directors believe they have a reasonable expectation that the next vote will be passed; - The closed-ended nature of the Company means that, unlike open-ended funds, it does not need to realise investments when shareholders wish to sell their shares; - The Company will continue to be able to fund share buybacks when required.
+The Company bought back 5,250,221 ordinary shares in the year under review at a total cost of £43.6 million and experienced no problem with liquidity in doing so.
+It had shareholders' funds in excess of £361 million at the year end; and - The long-term performance of the Company will continue to be satisfactory.